 The Modern Day Black Alphabet

 THIS IS A HARDCOVER BOOK.
 The Modern Day Black Alphabet is a photo book by Arial Robinson.
 This book started as a simple photo series to keep Arial occupied while being quarantined during the COVID-19 pandemic but now has blossomed into a full book.
-This book was created to give black children a modern way to learn the alphabet.
-This book touches on below surface black experiences and gives black children a book, where they are actively represented.

 Meet The Author